ReturnsPlannerReturnsPlanner

 Why does equity outperform Gold and Fixed Deposits over long horizons?

-Fixed Deposits and Gold are defensive assets that primarily preserve purchasing power against inflation.
-High-quality equity represents ownership in productive businesses that compound earnings, expand market share, and leverage technological growth, capturing massive economic premium.
+Fixed deposits and gold are defensive assets that primarily preserve purchasing power.
+High-quality equity represents ownership in productive businesses that may compound earnings, expand market share, and participate in economic growth over long periods.

 Will every stock compound like Wipro or Infosys?